SteffenEger/dldh/README_2020.md

   - Background papers:
       - Beltagy et al. SciBERT: A Pretrained Language Model for Scientific Text.
 In EMNLP 2019
       - Gao et al., Does My Rebuttal Matter?
 Insights from a Major NLP Conference.
 In NAACL 2019
+      - Lauscher et al., An argument-annotated corpus of scientific publications
+      - Context-Enhanced Citation Sentiment Detection
+      - Identifying problems and solutions in scientific text
+      - Investigating the Role of Argumentation in the Rhetorical Analysis of Scientific Publications with Neural Multi-Task Learning Models
+      - Citation Classification for Behavioral Analysis of a Scientific Field